marianoktm/SECPROG-Unisa/README.md

 i686
 ```

-We're on Debian 6.0.3 and the machine runs at 32 bit.
+We're on Debian 6.0.3 and the machine is 32-bit.
 Nice to know.

 ### Stack 0